conrad619/rakwireless-docs/docs/Product-Categories/WisGate/RAK7246G/Datasheet/README.md

 ### Software

 Download the latest firmware of RAK7246G in the table provided below.
-The supported software feutures are also included with the standard parameters.
+The supported software features are also included with the standard parameters.

 #### Firmware